junegunn/fzf/ADVANCED.md

 - We customize how fzf colors various text elements using `--color` option.
   `-1` tells fzf to keep the original color from the input.
 See `man fzf` for available color options.
-- The value of `--preview-window` options consists of 5 components delimited by `,`
+- The value of `--preview-window` option consists of 5 components delimited by `,`
     1. `up` — Position of the preview window
     1. `60%` — Size of the preview window